 - Do not offer money, gifts, discounts, or legal-service benefits for reviews.

-- Do not ask only happy clients while suppressing negative feedback.
+- Do not ask only happy clients while suppressing unhappy feedback.

 - Keep responses short, polite, and general.